coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 .. opt:: SsrHave NoTCResolution

-   This option restores the behavior of |SSR| 1.4 and below (never resolve type classes).
+   This option restores the behavior of |SSR| 1.4 and below (never resolve typeclasses).

 Variants: the suff and wlog tactics
 ```````````````````````````````````